How Much Does Gutter Guard Installation Cost? (2025)

 Gutter Length and Size

-The more gutter guard materials you need to outfit your home, the more the job will cost.
-You will pay more for additional linear feet of raw materials and extra labor costs for the additional time it takes to install.
+The more gutter guard materials you need to outfit your home, the more expensive the job will be.
+You’ll pay more for additional linear feet of raw materials and labor costs for the additional time it takes to install them.

-Additionally, measure your gutters before purchasing guards.
-Most gutters are 5 inches wide, but some houses may have 4- or 6-inch gutters.
+Another factor to consider is the gutter’s size.
+Typical sizes are 5-inch, 6-inch, and 7-inch widths.
+We recommend measuring your gutters before purchasing guards since some guards are only compatible with certain sizes.
+Most gutters are 5 inches wide, but some houses may have 6- or 7-inch gutters.
 It will cost extra to fit gutter guards to unusually sized gutters.

 Roof Configuration and Type

-Gutter guard installation costs more if you have complicated gutter runs with elbow corners or long roof lines that cause workers to have to move ladders often.
-Installing gutters on simple, straight, and short gutter runs is cheaper.
-The angle of your roof also plays into your final bill.
-If it is too steeply pitched, the installers will require extra safety equipment, inflating total labor time and cost.
+Gutter guard installation costs more if your gutter runs are complicated, with elbow corners or long roof lines that take contractors longer to complete.
+Homes with simple, straight, and short gutter runs will generally be cheaper to install guards.
+The angle of your roof also affects your total project cost.
+If it’s too steeply pitched, the installers will require extra safety equipment, inflating total labor time and cost.

 Accessibility

-Do you have a tree you’ve meant to trim for a few seasons?
-Well, that tree and any other obstructions to the work area will increase the cost of labor.
+Trees and any other obstructions to the work area increase the cost of labor since these obstacles take installers time to work around.
 Obstructions can be on the ground, too.
 Complex landscaping, water features, or uneven ground can limit safe ladder positioning.
 If your installer has to obtain specialized tools or equipment to complete the job, that will be reflected in your gutter guard installation cost.

 Home Height

 Multi-story homes are more difficult and dangerous to work on.
-Expect higher costs for gutter guard installations that include two or more stories.
+Installers may need to use industrial lifting equipment to access higher roof lines, which adds to your total cost.
+Expect to pay more for gutter guard installations for homes with two or more stories.

 Location and Climate